Take a guided tour of a Salt Lake City landmark.

 We offer two types of tours: education, for K-12 students, and public.
 To schedule an education tour or for more information, click here.
 Read below to find out about our regular, free, public tours and details for scheduling tours in advance.
 Click on each link for more info on scheduled times.

 A beautiful Chateauesque exterior, a stunning interior, and the dramatic story of the Kearns family make the historic Kearns Mansion one of Utah 's architectural treasures.
 Thomas Kearns made a fortune on the silver flowing out of Park City mines.
 He spared no expense building a home that became the dazzling center of Utah 's elite social life.
 A world-class restoration completed in 1996 returned the mansion to its original 1902 appearance.
-Glimpse the gold-leafed dome, see Teddy Roosevelt's hat rack, and ponder the mystery of the four medallions on a 40-minute guided tour of the Kearns Mansion 's first floor.
+Glimpse the gold-leafed dome and see Teddy Roosevelt's hat rack on a 40-minute guided tour of the Kearns Mansion 's first floor.

 The Salt Lake City and County Building is one of Salt Lake City's most beloved landmarks.
 Completed in the 1894, the building is Utah's finest example of Richardsonian Romanesque architecture.
 Its rich history includes the Utah State Constitutional Convention, the trial of Joe Hill, and an infamous pumpkin.
 In the late 1980s, it became the first building in the world to be retrofitted with base isolators.
 During an earthquake, the building will gently float on 440 steel and rubber “slinkies.”
 Utah Heritage Foundation's one-hour guided tour of the City and County Building begins with the base isolators beneath the building and ends in the clock tower high above.

 Beautiful Meditation Chapel is a space set apart for quiet reflection.
 Mr. and Mrs. Ross Beason built the chapel in 1948 as a memorial to their son, Ross Beason, Jr., and all other Utahns who died in World War II.
 The plaza surrounding the chapel contains more than 300 granite markers each representing a Utah serviceman whose remains were not recovered after the war.
 The pink marble chapel features intricate bronze doors, stunning “acid etched” windows, and a patterned marble floor.
 Take some time to enjoy the chapel's contemplative atmosphere and lovely setting in Memory Grove Park.
-Utah Heritage Foundation also offers tours of Memorial House across the park from Meditation Chapel.
-These tours are also free and open to the public.
-However, they are subject to cancellation due to pre-scheduled events at Memorial House.
 Click here for more information on Memorial House and Memory Grove Park history.

 Quince Street.
 Apricot Street.
 Almond Street.
 The streets of the Marmalade Historic District were all once named for the fruit-bearing trees planted by the area's early residents.
 While you won't see orchards in the Marmalade District today, you will enjoy a charming neighborhood of historic homes in a wide variety of architectural styles.
 Highlights of the neighborhood include some of the city's oldest adobe homes, rare local examples of the Carpenter Gothic style, and the onion-domed 19th Ward Chapel.
 Join Utah Heritage Foundation for a stroll through Salt Lake City 's early history on the west side of Capitol Hill.